MenoncleMaya/ObsidianRendorsia/Lore/The deities/Lorthtrull.md

 As light can be destructive, followers perform rituals to **extinguish harmful light**.

-- Action: They carry **black-lanterns** — lamps that absorb light instead of emitting it, symbolizing the "softening" of Aragthmere’s destructive blaze.
+- Action: They carry **black-lanterns** — lamps that absorb light instead of emitting it, symbolizing the "softening" of [[Aragthmere]]’s destructive blaze.

 ### 5. **The Sacred Oath of Non-Dominance**